 Constipation is a common disease that affects children and adults, especially in the elderly.
 Unmanaged constipation can progress to fecal impaction, which further impairs patients’ quality of life and increases health-care costs.
 Constipation is one of the most prevalent outpatient diagnoses among gastrointestinal disorders.
 There are many pharmacologic agents for constipation, including over-the-counter (OTC) laxative products, rectal suppositories, and enemas.
 Oral products can classify as bulking agents, stool softeners, stimulant laxatives, and osmotic laxatives.
 It is challenging because there are no accepted guidelines about choosing, which is the best agent.
 The clinician should discuss all problems with the patient and coordinate with nurses or the caregiver to maximize the quality of service, thus increasing the patient's quality of life.
-The doctor should consider all risks and benefits of using a laxative, especially bisacodyl, in the management of constipation to minimalize the adverse effect.
+The provider should consider all risks and benefits of using a laxative, especially bisacodyl, in the management of constipation to minimalize the adverse effect.
 Besides using bisacodyl as a stimulant laxative, it is also essential to focus on individual therapy based on the symptoms and pathophysiology of the patient's disease and make a better follow-up to improve the outcome of this disorder.
 Pharmacists need to be engaged with both the patient, nursing staff, and the clinician, as these products are available OTC, and the burden of counseling and making recommendations may fall 100% to the pharmacist.
 The pharmacist should contact the patient's physician if there are any concerns over the patient's use of bisacodyl.
 Nurses should also understand the ramifications and potential adverse effects of these agents, and take a thorough medication history, including OTC agents, so the treating clinician has a clearer picture of the patient's case.
-This is the type of collaborative team approach that is necessary to drive patient outcomes to their optimal result.
-[Level V]
+This is the type of collaborative interprofessional team approach that is necessary to drive patient outcomes to their optimal result.
+[Level 5]